RSE-Sheffield/data-code-management/presentation.md

 # Acknowledgements

-Contains elements from [Reproducible Research Data and Project Management in R](https://github.com/annakrystalli/rrresearchACCE20), by Anna Krystalli.
+Contains elements from [Reproducible Research Data and Project Management in R](https://github.com/annakrystalli/rrresearchACCE20), by Anna Krystalli and from [Methods in Research Software Engineering](https://github.com/davidwilby/ResearchSoftwareMethods) by David Wilby.

 # About me